library-pals/read-action/README.md

 - `readFileName`: The file where you want to save your books.
 Default: `_data/read.yml`.
 - `providers`: Specify the [ISBN providers](https://github.com/palmerabollo/node-isbn#setting-backend-providers) that you want to use, in the order you need them to be invoked.
 If setting more than one provider, separate each with a comma.
+- `imageDirectory`: The directory to save the image thumbnail.
+Default: `img/staging`.

 <!-- END GENERATED OPTIONS -->